0x1869f/dumb-player-typescript/README.md

 Vim-like music player inspired by cmus and ranger.

 ## motivation
-Combine cmus and ranger functionality with a nice-looking interface.
+To combine cmus and ranger functionality with a nice-looking interface.

 ## installation
 git clone https://github.com/0x1869f/dumb-player